 Stop Reusing Passwords Across Multiple Devices, Websites and Apps

 If you take one thing away from this article, let it be this: Use a unique and complex password on every account, device and profile you have.
-Password managers, like those build into most browsers can help with this task, which may seem daunting.
+Password managers, like those build into most browsers (although we strongly recommend a separate password manager application separate from your browser) can help with this task, which may seem daunting.
 But it’s well worth your time, to tackle this task as soon as possible.
 Make it a point to start with your higher value or higher risk profiles and work your way out setting a unique, complex and randomly generated password for each profile or account.
-Do this for one set of profiles a day and log thew new passwords in your password manager as you go along.
+Do this for one set of profiles a day and log the new passwords in your password manager as you go along.

 Profiles to consider adding to your task list:

 - Mobile App Store